-The FORTITUDE® sirolimus-eluting bioresorbable scaffold (BRS) was evaluated in two multi-center trials in centers in Colombia, South America1 (MEND-II trial) and Italy2 (RENASCENT trial).
+The FORTITUDE® sirolimus-eluting bioresorbable scaffold (BRS) was evaluated in two multi-center trials in Colombia, South America1 (MEND II) and Italy2 (RENASCENT).
 The patients enrolled in these studies had symptomatic coronary artery disease and underwent percutaneous coronary intervention (PCI).

 The FORTITUDE® Study: Conclusions